jnyfah/jnyfah.github.io/_posts/phanes4.md

 **The CAS on `front`** is the commitment.
 The thief reads the value at `f`, then tries to advance `front` from `f` to `f + 1`.
 If another thief or the owner has already advanced `front`, the CAS fails and the thief returns `nullopt` and tries again.
 If the CAS succeeds, the thief has claimed the item.

-Todo: is there a point of talking about ABA problem ??????
-**Is there an ABA problem?** ABA is when a variable changes from A to B and back to A between your read and your CAS, making the CAS succeed even though the world has changed.
-Here it cannot happen: `front` is monotonically increasing.
-Once it advances past a value, it never returns to it.
-A thief reading `f` and then CAS-ing `f → f + 1` is safe — if the CAS succeeds, `front` really was still `f`.
+**Is there an ABA problem?** ABA is a classic lock-free hazard: a variable changes from A → B → A between your read and your CAS, so the CAS succeeds even though the world changed underneath you.
+Here it cannot happen. `front` is monotonically increasing — it only ever moves forward.
+Once it advances past a value it never returns to it, so a thief reading `f` and CAS-ing `f → f + 1` is always safe.
+If the CAS succeeds, `front` really was still `f`.

 ---